UltraEngine/Documentation/CPP_Object.md

 # Object #
-This is the base class for all other classes in the engine.
+This is the base class for most types in the engine.

 | Property | Type | Description |
 |-|-|-|